 The Student Accessibility Services office (SAS) supports students with disabilities to enable equal access to education and university life.
 SAS believes that equity, social justice, and diversity are essential to creating/maintaining an environment of equal access and opportunity for all.
 If you have special medical or mental health needs that require accommodation for academics, housing, dining, or other aspects of university life be sure to contact them for assistance.

 Student Counseling Services (SCS) provides clinical and campus-based services to help students achieve their educational and personal goals.
 SCS supports the holistic well-being of every Iowa State student and promotes a healthy and inclusive community through clinical services, outreach, consultation, crisis intervention and collaboration with campus partners.
 Student Counseling Services provides confidential prevention, intervention, information and referral services to Iowa State students.
+Assistance is available for students coping with relationship problems, low self-esteem, stress, loneliness, depression, cultural differences, sexual assault recovery, childhood abuse, trauma, eating disorders, substance abuse, career/major, academic motivations and other concerns.
+Students can initiate services at SCS during the walk-in hours or during business hours if crisis counseling is needed.

 The mission of the Office of Student Financial Success is to reduce Iowa State University students’ loan debt and improve the overall financial health of Iowa State University students through education and understanding of how to finance their higher education.
 Their office can assist with budgeting, spending, credit cards and scores, student loans and repayment, managing debt, basics of personal finance, and more.